Emotional Wellness

 Figuring out the cause

-Some people with HIV experience emotional problems such as anxiety, depression, sleep disorders and nightmares, or mental problems such as foggy thinking, memory difficulties and loss of the ability to concentrate or focus.
-If you are experiencing these symptoms or have friends, family or coworkers telling you they are observing such problems in you, it is important to work with your doctor and possibly other health professionals to obtain an accurate diagnosis and to establish a treatment plan.
+Some people living with HIV experience problems such as anxiety, depression, sleep disorders and nightmares, or cognitive challenges like foggy thinking, memory difficulties and loss of the ability to concentrate or focus.
+If you are experiencing these symptoms or have friends, family or coworkers telling you they are observing such symptoms in you, it is important to work with your healthcare provider, and possibly other health professionals, to obtain an accurate diagnosis and establish a treatment plan.

-There are a number of possible causes of emotional problems in people living with HIV.
-Sometimes, multiple causes can interact to create problems.
-The causes may or may not be associated with HIV disease and its treatments.
+There are a number of possible causes of emotional issues in people living with HIV.
+Sometimes, multiple causes can interact to create problems, and these may or may not be associated with HIV and its treatments.

-It is particularly important to discuss symptoms of anxiety or depression with your doctor.
-It is normal to have feelings of worry or anxiety about different issues in your life from time to time.
+It is particularly important to discuss symptoms of anxiety or depression with your healthcare provider.
+It is normal to occasionally have feelings of worry or anxiety about different issues in your life.
 However, if anxiety persists, symptoms can intensify beyond general worrying and include irritability, changes in appetite and weight, difficulty falling or staying asleep and sexual problems.
 Anxiety is a health problem that can and should be treated.
 Moreover, if anxiety does not resolve, it can, in some cases, turn into depression.

-People may say they are depressed when they experience sadness or “the blues;” such short-term feelings are part of everyday life for most people.
-True clinical depression is a serious condition that has emotional, physical and behavioural effects, including long-term feelings of sadness, the inability to feel pleasure, disinterest in previously pleasurable activities, low self-esteem, the loss of the ability to concentrate on tasks, fatigue, poor quality of sleep, feelings of hopelessness and, in the most extreme cases, thoughts of suicide.
+People may say they are depressed when they experience sadness or “the blues.”
+Such short-term feelings are part of everyday life for most people.
+True clinical depression is a serious condition that has emotional, physical and behavioural effects, including long-term feelings of sadness, the inability to feel pleasure, disinterest in previously pleasurable activities, low self-esteem, the loss of the ability to concentrate on tasks, fatigue, poor quality of sleep, feelings of hopelessness and, in extreme cases, thoughts of suicide.

-Many people with HIV at some point experience depression, anxiety or other mental problems not caused by HIV disease but rather by their life experiences, lifestyle or biochemical imbalances in the brain.
-However, it is very important to remember that there are specific HIV-associated causes that should always be considered as you seek answers for depression and other emotional or mental problems.
-If any of the following HIV-associated issues are contributing to your emotional or mental symptoms, they will need to be addressed in order to restore your emotional health.
-See also our publication HIV and emotional wellness.
+Many people living with HIV experience depression, anxiety or other mental health problems not caused by HIV but rather by their life experiences, lifestyle or biochemical imbalances in the brain.
+However, it is very important to remember that there are specific HIV-associated causes that should always be considered as you seek answers for depression and other emotional or mental health issues.
+If any of the following HIV-associated issues are contributing to your negative emotional or mental health symptoms, these issues will need to be addressed in order to restore your emotional health.

 Antiretroviral drugs

-Many antiretroviral medications can cause emotional or mental problems as side effects.
-These side effects may diminish or disappear after a period of days, weeks or months but can also remain long-term.
+Many antiretroviral medications can cause emotional or mental health problems as side effects.
+These side effects may diminish or disappear after a period of days, weeks or months, but can also remain long-term.
 In some cases, changing drugs may be the only option.

 Nutrient deficiencies

-Deficiencies of certain nutrients, especially vitamin D, vitamin B12 and other B vitamins, are common in people with HIV and can cause a variety of emotional and mental symptoms.
+Deficiencies of certain nutrients, especially vitamin D, vitamin B12 and other B vitamins, are common in people living with HIV and can cause a variety of emotional and mental health issues.

-Vitamin D deficiency has been linked to depression.
-It is very important to get your vitamin D level tested regularly and use supplements when necessary to boost vitamin D to an optimal level.
-Studies have shown that vitamin D deficiency is a common problem in people with HIV, so this is a possibility in anyone who has developed depression, especially in the winter.
-With proper supplementation, depression and associated problems caused by vitamin D deficiency can usually be reversed.
-See the appendix for more information about this important vitamin.
+Vitamin D deficiency has been linked to an increased risk for depression.
+It is very important to get your vitamin D level tested regularly, and use supplements when necessary, to boost vitamin D to an optimal level.
+Studies have shown that vitamin D deficiency is a common problem in people living with HIV, so this is a possibility in anyone who has developed depression, especially in the winter when there is less exposure to sunlight.
+With proper supplementation, depression and associated problems caused by vitamin D deficiency can be reversed.
+Note that it takes time for vitamin D levels in the blood to increase.
+Based on your level of vitamin D in the blood, your healthcare provider or pharmacist can advise you about dosing.

-Vitamin B12 has been shown in studies to be deficient in many people with HIV, and the deficiency can begin early in the disease.
+Vitamin B12 has been shown in studies to be deficient in many people living with HIV, and the deficiency can begin early.
 Vitamin B12 deficiency can result in a deterioration of mental function that can cause symptoms such as foggy thinking, memory loss, confusion, disorientation and psychiatric disorders, including depression and paranoia.
-If you have developed such emotional or mental symptoms, especially when combined with chronic fatigue, it is very possible that vitamin B12 deficiency could be contributing.
-If you also have other symptoms this deficiency can cause, such as neuropathy, weakness and difficulty with balance or walking, it is possible vitamin B12 deficiency is a problem.
-See the appendix for more information about this important vitamin.
+If you have developed such emotional or mental health symptoms, especially when combined with chronic fatigue, it is very possible that vitamin B12 deficiency could be a contributing factor.
+If you also have other symptoms that a B12 deficiency can cause, such as neuropathy, weakness and difficulty with balance or walking, it is possible that vitamin B12 deficiency is a problem.

-Other B vitamins are also sometimes deficient in people with HIV.
-Deficiency of almost any individual B vitamin or of the whole B complex can cause anxiety, depression, lack of focus or difficulty concentrating.
+Other B vitamins are also sometimes deficient in people living with HIV.
+Deficiency of almost any individual B vitamin, or of the whole B complex, can cause anxiety, depression, lack of focus or difficulty concentrating.
 Most important in this regard is vitamin B6.
-Always accompany an individual B vitamin supplement with another supplement that contains the whole B vitamin complex in order to maintain the proper balance of these important vitamins.
+Always accompany an individual B vitamin supplement with another supplement that contains the whole B vitamin complex to maintain the proper balance of these important vitamins.

-In untreated HIV disease that has advanced, certain opportunistic infections, as well as HIV itself, can affect the brain in a way that causes symptoms of depression, memory loss and other serious mental and emotional symptoms.
-If your CD4 count is low and symptoms like this become noticeable, be sure to discuss this with your doctor right away.
+In advanced, untreated HIV, certain opportunistic infections, as well as HIV itself, can affect the brain in a way that causes symptoms of depression, memory loss and other serious mental and emotional health symptoms.
+If your CD4 count is low and symptoms like this become noticeable, be sure to discuss this with your healthcare provider right away.
 Such symptoms could be an important sign of another infection for which treatment is urgently needed.
 If you are not currently on antiretroviral therapy, beginning effective treatment will be very important to control the virus and help restore your immune system.

 Hormone changes and deficiencies

-Testosterone deficiency frequently causes depression, fatigue and loss of sexual desire in both men and women living with HIV.
-The appropriate use of transdermal testosterone patches or gels to return testosterone to optimal levels can help eliminate depression and fatigue if testosterone deficiency is the cause.
-A Columbia University study showed that 79 percent of HIV-positive men who had been diagnosed with depression and had low blood levels of testosterone had their depression reversed and their mood improved with testosterone replacement therapy.
+Testosterone deficiency frequently causes depression, fatigue and loss of sexual desire in people living with HIV.
+The appropriate use of transdermal testosterone patches or gels to return testosterone to optimal levels (testosterone replacement therapy) can help eliminate depression and fatigue if testosterone deficiency is the cause.

 It is possible for the hormonal changes that occur during and around menopause to cause depression or anxiety.
-Testing of hormone levels followed by discussion with your doctor of what can be appropriate for replacement therapy is very important.
-See Menstrual Changes for more information about menopause.
+Testing hormone levels of estrogen, followed by discussion with your healthcare provider of what can be appropriate for hormone replacement therapy is, very important.

-Thyroid hormone deficiency (called hypothyroidism) is a problem for some people with HIV.
+Thyroid hormone deficiency (called hypothyroidism) is a problem for some people living with HIV.
 It can cause fatigue, depression, foggy thinking and difficulties with focus and concentration.
-Talk to your doctor about whether thyroid function tests should be a part of your regular blood tests.
+For trans people, thyroid function can also be impacted by gender-affirming hormone therapies.
+Talk to your healthcare provider about whether thyroid function tests should be a part of your regular blood tests.
 In people who have low thyroid hormone levels, restoring their thyroid hormones to optimal levels can create mental focus and physical energy, though it may take weeks to months of supplementation before these levels return to normal.
-Hormones tend to work slowly so patience is necessary.
+Hormones tend to work slowly, so patience is necessary.

 Reducing stress

 Stress may be causing your anxiety or depression.
 Many people face stressors in their relationships, finances and work.
-Living with a disease like HIV or other chronic illness can add to that stress.
-Stress reduction can come from a combination of behavioural strategies and counselling with a good mental health professional, along with meditation, other relaxation techniques or homeopathic remedies.
-See the discussion of St. John’s wort below, and check with your doctor or pharmacist about any potential drug interactions between the medications you take and any complementary therapies you are considering.
+Living with HIV or other chronic conditions can add to that stress.
+Stress can be managed in many ways, including counselling with a mental health professional.
+Some people also find it helpful to speak with a traditional healer or engage in a healing cultural practice.
+If you start any complementary or alternative therapies, check with healthcare provider or pharmacist about any potential drug interactions.

 There are many simple self-help techniques that can help deal with anxiety, including: